BV204 Advanced Topics in Business Valuation

 Jeffrey S. Tarbell, ASA, CFA

 Jeffrey S. Tarbell, ASA, CFA, is director of financial and valuation advisory at Houlihan Lokey.
 He has over 30 years of experience in valuation and financial opinions.
-Mr. Tarbell has been a designated member of ASA for 25 years, and an active volunteer with numerous leadership positions, including most notably serving as the current Region 5 Governor of the ASA Board of Governors Committee and the past Chair of ASA’s Business Valuation Discipline Committee.
+Mr. Tarbell has been a designated member of ASA for 25 years, and an active volunteer with numerous leadership positions.
 He is also an expert witness, instructor, author and frequent speaker.

 ASA's Education Foundation recognizes students who choose to invest their time in appraisal studies by providing assistance to students demonstrating a financial need.
 Please visit the Educational Foundation's webpage for more information and to download an application.